Care Guides > How to Choose a Care Home

 A care home should be accommodating of any specific dietary requirements.
 There should always be options to suit every taste preference and any allergies or cultural requirements as well.

 When visiting a care home, you or your loved one might be given the option to sit down for dinner and sample some of the food that’s been prepared for that day.
+Have a look at the choices on offer.
+You should ask how often these choices rotate, as variety is really important, both for nutrition and enjoying the mealtime experience.

 Good care homes now serve delicious food